How does Separation and Child Support work?

 Child support is financial support to take care of the basic needs of the child such as food, shelter, and clothing.

-In most cases, the couple will work with a Brooklyn family lawyer to create a plan for child support during the separation.
-A Brooklyn separation attorney can help draft an agreement that they can ensure follows the rules regarding child support laws.
-Once taken to the court, the judge will consider the income of both parents, who has visitation, and the child’s needs to determine how much should be paid each month.
+In most cases, couples work with a family law attorney to create a child support plan during separation.
+A separation attorney can help draft an agreement that complies with applicable child support laws.
+Once submitted to the court, a judge will consider factors such as each parent’s income, custody arrangements, and the child’s needs to determine the appropriate amount of support.

-A Brooklyn child support attorney at the Levitsky Law Firm can assist you with your child support agreement.
-Contact us for more information.
+A child support attorney at the Levitsky Law Firm can assist you with your child support agreement and help you understand your legal options in New York City.
+Contact the firm for more information.